Article 1 – Definitions

 Article 4 – Performance of the agreement

-4.4 Validata has a right to change the agreed provision of services by means of a written notice to the Client.
-If Validata makes use of this right to make changes, the Client has the right to terminate the agreement with effect from the date of the change of the provision of services.
+4.4 Validata has a right to change the agreed Work by means of a written notice to the Client.
+If Validata makes use of this right to make changes, the Client has the right to terminate the Agreement with effect from the date of the change of the provision of services.
 The Client must send this notice of termination by registered letter, within four (4) weeks of the written notice from Validata concerning the intended change.

 Article 5 – Provision of information

-5.1 The Client is obliged to provide Validata with all data and documents that Validata requires for the performance of the assignment and to do so in good time and to provide such in the desired form and in the desired manner.
+5.1 The Client is obliged to provide Validata, whether or not via a Partner, with all data and documents that Validata requires for the performance of the Screening and to do so in good time and to provide such in the desired form and in the desired manner.

-5.2 The Client vouches for the correctness and completeness of the data provided to Validata.
-Validata guarantees that it will carry out work for the Client correctly and completely, on the basis of the data provided by the Client.
+5.2 The Client guarantees the correctness and completeness of the data provided, whether or not via a Partner, to Validata.
+Validata guarantees that it will carry out the Work for the Client correctly and completely, on the basis of the data provided by the Client or by a Partner.

 Article 6 – Rates and fees

-6.3 Validata reserves the right to index its rates and fees annually in accordance with the price index for services (CPI) such as by CBS in the year prior to the increase in charges is published, unless the agreement states otherwise.
+6.4 Validata reserves the right to index its rates and fees annually in accordance with the price index for services (CPI) such as by CBS in the year prior to the increase in charges is published, unless the Agreement states otherwise.

 Article 7 – Invoicing and payment